benza435/nc-games/README.md

-todo tomorrow:

-empty commment submission prevention AGAIN

-404 page
+## priority todo:

+1. fix reviewbyId 404 - currently shows loading or crashes

+2. fix home page loading loop (removed loading screen for now)

-mock user login system
+3. mock user login system

+4. update readme

+5. host the page

+### maybe later:

+1. add functionality to submit a review

-remove css link styling from review cards
+2. remove css link styling from review cards

-submit a load of reviews
+3. submit a load of reviews

+4. stop the banner from resizing when a scrollbar appears >:(

-make some fake ads
+5. make some fake ads

-dynamic date/time output
+6. dynamic date/time output

-absolute party